rcdelacruz/word-scramble-game/apps/frontend/README.md

 The game uses dark mode by default for a more comfortable gaming experience, especially in low-light environments.
 A toggle in the header allows switching between dark and light modes.
 The preference is saved in localStorage for future visits.

-### Offline Support
+### Local Dictionary

-The game includes fallback mechanisms to work even when the backend API is not available:
+The game uses a local dictionary for word validation, making it fast and reliable:

-- Local word validation when the API is unreachable
+- Efficient word validation using an in-memory dictionary
-- Sample leaderboard data when online leaderboard cannot be fetched
+- Quick response times for word checking
-- Offline score submission that provides feedback even without a server connection
+- No dependency on external APIs for core gameplay

 ## Deployment